The State's Chief Medical Officer says the public should not be surprised if restrictions on work and travel are extended beyond this Sunday.

 Health Minister Simon Harris says the rate of growth is slowing but is still too high.

 "There are some encouraging signs there in terms of the rate of growth but too early to say.

 "We are entering a very, very crucial week.

-Minister Harris said that there are still a number of worrying signs including the 99 clusters reported in nursing homes across the country and the number of ICU beds.
+Minister Harris said that there are still a number of worrying signs including the

 "This is all about saving lives.
 As tough and challenging as these measures are we are going to stay the course until we get to a point where we can say it is safe for our people to return to a degree of normality."

 The HSE has urged anyone who is awaiting a test for Covid-19 to seek medical help if their condition deteriorates.

 Chief clinical officer Colm Henry says people should contact their GP or medical services if feeling increasingly unwell.